mrettl/conforce/CONTRIBUTING.md

 ## Getting started

-Clone or download this repository to your disk.
+Clone or download this repository.
-Make sure all dependencies declared in `setup.py` are installed.
+Install all dependencies declared in the `requirements.txt` files located in:
+- `./requirements.txt`
+- `./doc/requirements.txt`
+- `./examples/requirements.txt`

 ### Only for Windows users: